fareen341/React/README.md

 // import
 import App from './App';
 ```

 8. Why useReducer when we have useState?
 - useState is used when we have simple states.
 When we have complex state use useReducer.

+9. What is child props or childrens when we work with context api or other?
+- In React, children is a special prop that allows you to pass elements or components as the content of another component.
+It is particularly useful when you want to create reusable components that can wrap around other content.
+- It is used to pass component as props.

 # Points To Remember: